skip to main content

 THIS DECLARATION is made today, in the year of our Lord Two Thousand and Eight, in the 59th year of the reign of Her Majesty Queen Elizabeth II.

 BE IT KNOWN that this day, the 25th day of April, is Huntingdonshire Day.
-This day is set aside for the celebration of that most excellent County of Huntingdonshire, and the unique distinction enjoyed by its people of being true Huntingdonshire men and women.
+This day is set aside for the celebration of that most excellent County of Huntingdon, and the unique distinction enjoyed by its people of being true Huntingdonshire men and women.

 For 1,085 years Huntingdonshire has stood as a county.
 It is a county still and let no man deny her birthright.
 For though this shire is small it is great, and a man of Huntingdonshire might rise to the highest, for good or ill, or be great in his own home.
 On a 25th April each year every man and woman of Huntingdonshire can stand proud of their county, and give thanks for the many blessings with which Huntingdonshire is blessed.
 Thus we declare once more this day: